epfl-ada/ada-2024-project-outliars/README.md

 1. Since the provided dataset only contains shortest path information between articles, and we believe there is more relevant data, we carry out a more advanced analysis
-   - adjacency list is constructed and each article is assigned a unique ID to avoid hash table lookups
-   - obtaining all distinct shortest paths between all unique pairs, as well as paths that are $1$ and $2$ steps longer than the shortest path to judge sensitivity and connectedness
+   - obtaining all distinct shortest paths between all unique pairs, as well as paths that are $1$ and $2$ steps longer than the shortest paths to judge sensitivity and connectedness
-   - since this is very compute intensive, O(N^4), where N is the number of articles, the per pair BFS search is executed in C++, possibly in parallel
+   - since this is very compute intensive, the per pair BFS search is executed in C++
-   - the data is dumped into a file and available in Python

 2. Perform semantic analysis of Wikispeedia graph using article embedding
    - attempt to capture features which are not connected to the graph structure